EnterpriseDB/tpa/architectures/Training/README.md

 (We assume that the necessary AWS credentials are available.
 See ``tpaexec help platforms/aws`` for more details.)

-If you specified ``--minimal`` when generating the cluster above, you do not need to run the deployment at all.
+If you specified ``Debian-minimal`` when generating the cluster above, you do not need to run the deployment at all.
 Otherwise, run

 ```
 tpaexec deploy ~/clusters/training_10973